zhubonan/disp/docs/examples/sto/README.md

 ## Search with GULP

-In this example we search for its ground state using buckingham potential with long range coulumb interaction with [GULP](http://gulp.curtin.edu.au/gulp/).
+In this example we search for its ground state using buckingham potential with long range coulomb interaction with [GULP](http://gulp.curtin.edu.au/gulp/).

 The [Buckingham potential](https://en.wikipedia.org/wiki/Buckingham_potential) has the form: